CFC-Servers/gm_express/README.md

 #### Test Result Takeaways

-- Express sends data significantly faster than both Manual Chunking and NetStream when the data size exceeds a certain threshold.
+- Express sends data significantly faster than both Manual Chunking and NetStream when the data size exceeds a certain threshold _(Roughly whenever 3 or more net messages would be required)_.
 - Express only sends up to 2 net messages per transfer, no matter the size of the data.
 - Despite its impressive performance with large data sizes, Express is less efficient than other methods for smaller data sizes.
+- _(NetStream is surprisingly slow, regardless of data size)_

+#### Extra Notes
+- These results will depend heavily on networking conditions.
+For some people, lots of smaller messages may actually perform better than one large Express download.
+- Anything that uses the built-in net library _(like NetStream)_ will be more reliable than a library like Express, even if they may be slower overall.

-These tests illustrate how Express can significantly enhance data transfer speed and efficiency for large or even intermediate-scale data, but may underperform when handling smaller data sizes.
+These tests illustrate how Express can significantly improve data transfer speed and efficiency for large or even intermediate-scale data, but may underperform when handling smaller data sizes.

-Understanding the trade-offs of Express can help you determine if it's the right fit for your project.
+Understanding the trade-offs of Express can help you determine if it's a good fit for your project.

 ## Case Studies

 <details>
 <summary><h3>Intricate ACF-3 Tank dupe :gun:</h3></summary>